Explorations of a Southeastern Sicilian city perched on top of two hills.

 The train station is in an even more modern area of Ragusa.
 A deep valley splits the it in two and then you have to climb up to Ragusa Superiore.
 I was not expecting that hill.

-Jana Irving Cattedrale di San Giovanni Battista.
+Wandering Jana Cattedrale di San Giovanni Battista.
 Ragusa’s first cathedral is in the lower city.
 When the upper town was built, a new cathedral was added.
 In Italian fashion, both buildings are referred to as cathedrals or duomos, even the one that isn’t technically a cathedral anymore.
 This one is peak Sicilian Baroque.

-Jana Irving It was uphill all the way to the Cathedral in all directions.
+Wandering Jana It was uphill all the way to the Cathedral in all directions.
 I took my backpack to the room I rented and then went back up again for food.
 Sicilian fast food is the best.

 On my second day, I headed down to Ragusa Ibla.
 It was a rainy morning, not clearing up until later in the afternoon.